aliefeasan/ctis164/README.md

 ## 📜 Disclaimer
 This repository is for portfolio purposes only.
-* **Current Students:** Copying this code or using AI for your assignments is against Bilkent University's academic integrity policy and will result in a grade of 0.
+* **Current Students:** Copying this code or using AI for your assignments is against Bilkent University's academic integrity policy.

 ---